theturnout/court-data-docs/docs/source/technical/pipeline.rst

 Description
 -----------

 The Court Data Pipeline is designed to scrape websites provided as a list of URLs in a CSV file.
 It looks for JSON-LD files either linked from or embedded in HTML source code and downloads or scrapes and parses the data to save it locally.
-The files are then validated against a `SHACL schema <https://www.w3.org/TR/shacl/>`, with property values checked against constraints defined by remote sources identified in the JSON-lD file.
+The files are then validated against a `SHACL schema<https://www.w3.org/TR/shacl/>`, with property values checked against constraints defined by remote sources identified in the JSON-lD file.
 After passing validation, the JSON-LD data is then loaded into a database.
-The database can be queried using `SPARQL <https://www.w3.org/TR/sparql11-query/>` as the query language.
+The database can be queried using `SPARQL<https://www.w3.org/TR/sparql11-query/>` as the query language.

 Components
 ~~~~~~~~~~

-The pipeline is broken into three main functions, each contained within a script in the :code:`scripts` folder.
-The functions are web scraping, validation, and storage.
+The pipeline is broken into three main functions: web scraping, validation, and storage.
+Source code for the scraper can be found in :code:`classes/json_scraper.py`, for the validator in :code:`classes/validator.py`, and for the DB importer in :code:`components/data_importer.py`.

 Web Scraping
 ************

 The :code:`scrapy` library is used as the basis for web scraping functions.
-The script ingests a CSV file of URLs provided as an argument when calling the main :code:`cd_pipeline.py` script.
-The provided websites are crawled and, where JSON-LD data is found, parses and saves it in the :code:`data/raw_json` directory.
+The script ingests a CSV file of URLs provided as an argument when calling the main :code:`app.py` script from the CLI.
+The provided websites are crawled and, where JSON-LD data is found, it is parsed and saved in the :code:`data/json/scraped` directory.

 Validation
 **********

-Constraints for JSON-LD files are defined in a SHACL file, which identifies permitted values for types and properties on https://schema.org and developed for the Standard.
+Constraints for JSON-LD files are defined in a SHACL file, which identifies permitted values for types and properties on https://schema.org and as well as developed for the Standard.
 The SHACL file and the Court Data Standard definitions created for this project can be found in the :code:`data/defs` directory.
 The validation itself is performed by :code:`pyshacl`.
-Files that pass validation are then stored in the :code:`data/valid_json` directory.
+Files that pass validation are then passed to the :code:`data_importer` script.

 Storage
 *******

-Files in the `data/valid_json` directory are parsed and transformed from triples to data that can be stored in SQL datastores.
+Data passed from the :code:`validator`` are parsed and transformed from RDF triples to flat data that can be stored in SQL datastores.
 Data in these stores is not very human-readable but can be reassembled using SPARQL queries.
-The `queries` directory contains examples of SPARQL queries and the `db_exporter.py` script in the `scripts` directory can be run to extract data stored by the pipeline.

-Refer to the :code:`readme.md` file in the project's GitHub repository, linked above, for detailed instructions for running the pipeline.
+The `queries` directory contains examples of SPARQL queries and the `run_query.py` script that can be run to extract data stored by the pipeline.
+See the documentation in the tool's GitHub repo, linked above, for more information about executing SQARQL queries on the Court Data Standard example data.